michaelssavage/new-music-releases/README.md

 Automatically share my saved artist's new releases to a Spotify playlist.

-Frontend
+### Frontend
-- Create a frontend for searching for artists, tracks, or albums, then save the selection to a database.
+- Create a frontend for searching for artists, tracks, or albums, then save the selections to a database.
 - Edit and delete options
-- If I publish the site, I need authentication

-Backend (scripts at the moment but want to make a [CSR pattern](https://devtut.github.io/nodejs/route-controller-service-structure-for-expressjs.html#model-routes-controllers-services-code-structure) with Express)
+### Backend
 - Get and create a playlist on Spotify
 - Get users saved artists from Spotify
 - Get new releases if released that day
+- CRON Job to get new releases at the same time each day

 Vite / React / Typescript / Express/ MongoDB

-TODO:

-- store refresh token for CRON Job to call update playlist every day.
+### Scripts
+`npx tsx ./scripts/.....`